 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Our chicken fajitas are a fantastic way to make a quick, healthy dinner with plenty of vegetables.
-You can use our homemade fajita seasoning or grab a packet of store-bought seasoning.
-The seasoning gets blended with olive oil and lime juice to make a quick and easy marinade that boosts the flavor of the chicken and veggies.
-This is dinner perfection.
+Our chicken fajitas are a fantastic option for a quick, veggie-loaded dinner.
+Use our homemade fajita seasoning or pick up a store-bought packet.
+The seasoning blends with olive oil and lime juice to create a simple marinade that brings out the best flavors in the chicken and veggies.
+An easy family dinner!

 A skillet of chicken fajita next to a plate of avocado and lime slices.